 The keyboard and FRC are also attached with velco.

-A scrap piece of 5/8 inch plywood, was cut with a jigsaw to 12×13 inches.
-It was then sanded, and a couple coats of spray paint were applied.
+The blank plywood was then sanded, and a couple coats of spray paint were applied.
 Four rubber feet were added underneath.

-The F8 uses 12 watts, the FRC uses 2.5 watts and the keyboard about 0.5 watts = 15 watts total
+The F8 uses 12 watts, the FRC uses 2.5 watts and the keyboard about 0.5 watts = 15 watts total.